sedol1339/files/abstracts.md

 Bruineberg, J., Kiverstein, J., & Rietveld, E. (2016).
 The anticipating brain is not a scientist: the free-energy principle from an ecological-enactive perspective.
 Synthese.
 Retrieved from https://www.semanticscholar.org/paper/The-anticipating-brain-is-not-a-scientist%3A-the-from-Bruineberg-Kiverstein/d923112dbf3c46d792b9d1172dd8fa69a68e3386

 Chaudhari, P., Choromanska, A., Soatto, S., LeCun, Y., Baldassi, C., Borgs, C., ...Zecchina, R. (2016).
 Entropy-SGD: Biasing Gradient Descent Into Wide Valleys. arXiv, 1611.01838.
 Retrieved from https://arxiv.org/abs/1611.01838v5

+    - Well-generalizable solutions lie in large flat regions with almost-zero eigenvalues in the Hessian
+    - We propose Entropy-SGD optimizer that favors such solutions
+    - Our algorithm resembles two nested loops of SGD
+    - We use Langevin dynamics in the inner loop to compute the gradient of the local entropy
+    - The new objective has a smoother energy landscape
+    - Entropy-SGD obtains is comparable to competitive baselines and  gets a 2x speed-up over SGD

 Cichocki, A., Lee, N., Oseledets, I. V., Phan, A.-H., Zhao, Q., & Mandic, D. (2016).
 Low-Rank Tensor Networks for Dimensionality Reduction and Large-Scale Optimization Problems: Perspectives and Challenges PART 1. arXiv, 1609.00893.
 Retrieved from https://arxiv.org/abs/1609.00893v3